 We encourage you to participate in any group or class that fits your needs.
-If you would like to learn more about our groups and classes, please call 630-323-5150 and ask to speak to a Program Associate.
+If you would like to learn more about our groups and classes, please call 630-323-5150 and ask to speak to an Oncology Support Counselor.

 To begin, go to the home page of the Wellness House website and follow these easy steps.